docs

 | P6 | Brain-dead patient, organ donation | 0 (informational only) |

-The payment impact of physical status modifiers depends entirely on the payer.
-Medicare does not pay additional units for P modifiers — the modifier is required for documentation purposes and medical necessity context, but it does not change the payment calculation.
+The payment impact depends entirely on the payer.
+Medicare pays no additional units for P modifiers; they are required for documentation and medical necessity context but do not change the calculation.
 Most commercial payers follow the same approach.
-However, a meaningful subset of commercial contracts — particularly older contracts that predate industry standardization — still pay additional units for P3, P4, and P5.
+A meaningful subset of commercial contracts, particularly older ones that predate industry standardization, still pay additional units for P3, P4, and P5.
 The ASA Relative Value Guide continues to assign the unit values above, and contracts that reference the ASA guide directly will pay them.

-For a billing company, the practical implication is that P modifier units cannot be applied uniformly.
+So P modifier units cannot be applied uniformly.
 The billing system needs to know, per payer contract, whether P3 through P5 trigger additional payment.
-Applying the ASA P-modifier units to every claim regardless of payer produces incorrect billing for Medicare and any commercial payer that does not recognize them.
-Omitting P-modifier units for commercial payers that do pay them leaves revenue on the table on every affected case.
+Applying the ASA P-modifier units to every claim produces incorrect billing for Medicare and any commercial payer that does not recognize them; omitting them for commercial payers that do pay leaves revenue on the table on every affected case.

-Documentation accuracy matters for P modifiers beyond the payment question.
-The physical status assigned by the anesthesiologist on the anesthesia record is the source document.
-A billing team that assigns P-modifiers based on estimated complexity rather than the documented record creates a discrepancy between the claim and the supporting documentation — an audit exposure that has nothing to do with revenue optimization.
+Documentation accuracy matters here beyond payment.
+The physical status the anesthesiologist assigns on the anesthesia record is the source document.
+Assigning P-modifiers from estimated complexity rather than the documented record creates a discrepancy between the claim and its support, an audit exposure unrelated to revenue.

 Time unit accuracy: where billing companies lose money

-Time-unit errors are the most common source of systematic revenue leakage in anesthesia billing, and they operate in both directions.
+Time-unit errors are the most common source of systematic revenue leakage in anesthesia billing, and they cut both ways.
 Undercalculation loses revenue on every claim.
-Overcalculation creates audit exposure and recoupment risk that can exceed the original revenue gain by several multiples.
+Overcalculation creates audit exposure and recoupment risk that can exceed the original gain by several multiples.

-The documented anesthesia record — with anesthesiologist or CRNA signatures at induction, emergence, and transfer of care — is the legal basis for every time unit billed.
+The documented anesthesia record, with anesthesiologist or CRNA signatures at induction, emergence, and transfer of care, is the legal basis for every time unit billed.
 Without a documented transfer of care to PACU staff, the case is technically unbillable at the stop time claimed.
-The CMS Claims Processing Manual requires that stop time represent transfer of care, not when the surgeon finishes, and not when the anesthesia provider leaves the room.
+The CMS Claims Processing Manual requires stop time to represent transfer of care, not when the surgeon finishes or when the anesthesia provider leaves the room.

-Several specific patterns cause systematic time-unit errors across a billing company's book:
+A few patterns cause systematic time-unit errors across a book.

 Rounding conventions create the most invisible leakage.
-Some billing teams round anesthesia time to the nearest fifteen minutes, which averages out to roughly break-even.
-Others truncate to the nearest completed fifteen-minute block, which consistently underbills by up to fourteen minutes per case.
-On a practice doing one hundred cases per month at an eight-dollar-per-unit commercial rate, that rounding choice can mean a four to five thousand dollar monthly difference.
-The correct approach under most payer policies is to count each complete unit and then bill any remaining minutes as a partial unit — but the payer rule on partial units must be verified per contract, because some payers round and some truncate.
+Some teams round anesthesia time to the nearest fifteen minutes, which averages to roughly break-even.
+Others truncate to the nearest completed fifteen-minute block, which underbills by up to fourteen minutes per case.
+On a practice doing one hundred cases a month at an eight-dollar-per-unit commercial rate, that choice can be a four to five thousand dollar monthly difference.
+Under most payer policies the correct approach is to count each complete unit and bill remaining minutes as a partial unit, but verify the partial-unit rule per contract, because some payers round and some truncate.

 Concurrent case time overlaps introduce a different risk.
-When an anesthesiologist is directing multiple concurrent cases, the start and stop times for each case must be independently documented.
-If two cases' time records overlap during periods when the anesthesiologist was not physically present in both rooms simultaneously, that is a billing discrepancy.
-Billing companies that aggregate time without cross-referencing concurrency can unknowingly bill for time units the anesthesiologist could not have been present for, which creates recoupment risk on audit.
+When an anesthesiologist directs multiple concurrent cases, each case's start and stop times must be documented independently.
+If two records overlap during periods when the anesthesiologist was not physically present in both rooms, that is a billing discrepancy.
+Aggregating time without cross-referencing concurrency can bill units the anesthesiologist could not have been present for, which is recoupment risk on audit.

-PACU handoff documentation gaps are a third pattern.
-If the anesthesia record shows a stop time but no transfer-of-care signature, the claim is billable based on internal records but vulnerable on audit.
-Billing companies should flag cases where the stop time appears in the record but the PACU handoff signature is absent, and return them for documentation completion before billing.
+PACU handoff gaps are a third pattern.
+If the record shows a stop time but no transfer-of-care signature, the claim is billable on internal records but vulnerable on audit.
+Flag cases where the stop time appears but the PACU handoff signature is absent, and return them for documentation completion before billing.

-For billing companies managing anesthesia across multiple groups, a clean time-unit workflow requires: receiving the anesthesia record with signed start time, stop time, and PACU handoff; confirming the applicable time interval standard per payer contract; applying consistent rounding per each payer's rules; and surfacing cases where the documented interval does not match what was submitted.
+Across multiple groups, a clean time-unit workflow requires receiving the anesthesia record with signed start time, stop time, and PACU handoff; confirming the applicable time interval per payer contract; applying consistent rounding per each payer's rules; and surfacing cases where the documented interval does not match what was submitted.

 Medical direction concurrency rules

-The medical direction model — one anesthesiologist directing multiple CRNAs — is common in large anesthesia groups and ASC settings, and it is a significant revenue driver when managed correctly.
-It also creates the most complex billing compliance risk in the specialty.
+The medical direction model, one anesthesiologist directing multiple CRNAs, is common in large anesthesia groups and ASC settings and a significant revenue driver when managed correctly.
+It also carries the most complex billing compliance risk in the specialty.

-The anesthesiologist must complete a pre-anesthesia evaluation and examination.
-The anesthesiologist must prescribe the anesthesia plan.
-The anesthesiologist must personally participate in the most demanding procedures in the plan, including induction and emergence.
-The anesthesiologist must ensure that any procedures they do not personally perform are performed by a qualified individual.
-The anesthesiologist must monitor the course of anesthesia at frequent intervals.
-The anesthesiologist must remain physically present and available for immediate diagnosis and treatment of emergencies.
-The anesthesiologist must provide indicated post-anesthesia care.
+1. Complete a pre-anesthesia evaluation and examination.
+2. Prescribe the anesthesia plan.
+3. Personally participate in the most demanding procedures in the plan, including induction and emergence.
+4. Ensure any procedures they do not personally perform are performed by a qualified individual.
+5. Monitor the course of anesthesia at frequent intervals.
+6. Remain physically present and available for immediate diagnosis and treatment of emergencies.
+7. Provide indicated post-anesthesia care.

-If the anesthesiologist fails to document any one of these seven steps, the QK claim loses its basis and may be downcoded or denied.
-Most of the time, the failure is not that the anesthesiologist skipped a step clinically — it is that the anesthesia record does not document that the step happened.
+Miss documentation on any one of the seven and the QK claim loses its basis and may be downcoded or denied.
+Usually the failure is not that the anesthesiologist skipped a step clinically; it is that the record does not document the step happened.

 The five-case concurrency problem creates a distinct billing cliff.
-If a fifth overlapping case opens before any of the existing four cases close — even for one minute — the anesthesiologist moves from medical direction to medical supervision.
-Medical supervision under modifier AD reimburses only three base units plus one unit for being present at induction.
-No time units.
-No 50% CRNA split.
-The drop from a full medical direction claim to a supervision-only claim can represent the majority of expected revenue for the case.
+If a fifth overlapping case opens before any of the existing four close, even for one minute, the anesthesiologist moves from medical direction to medical supervision.
+Medical supervision under modifier AD reimburses only three base units plus one unit for being present at induction: no time units, no 50% CRNA split.
+The drop from a full medical direction claim to a supervision-only claim can be the majority of expected revenue for the case.

-Billing companies cannot catch this situation after the fact without the real-time case log.
-The only way to identify concurrency overflow before billing is to have the start and stop times for every concurrent case, cross-referenced against each other.
-A billing company that receives batch records without timestamps — or that cannot reconstruct the concurrent case timeline — will miss concurrency overflows and bill the wrong modifier.
+Billing companies cannot catch this after the fact without the real-time case log.
+The only way to identify concurrency overflow before billing is to hold the start and stop times for every concurrent case and cross-reference them.
+A billing company that receives batch records without timestamps, or that cannot reconstruct the concurrent case timeline, will miss overflows and bill the wrong modifier.

 How Medi handles anesthesia billing-company workflows

-Medi's claim entry and review workflows support the modifier fields required for anesthesia: AA, QK, QY, QX, QZ, and QS can be attached to claim lines, and the practice configuration layer supports payer-level rules for which modifier combinations are expected.
-The denial queue connects 835 ERA lines, CARC and RARC codes, and claim context in one screen — so when a QK/QX mismatch comes back as a denial, the denial specialist sees the original modifier pair alongside the denial reason without switching systems.
+Medi's claim entry and review workflows support the anesthesia modifier fields: AA, QK, QY, QX, QZ, and QS attach to claim lines, and the practice configuration layer holds payer-level rules for which modifier combinations are expected.
+The denial queue puts 835 ERA lines, CARC and RARC codes, and claim context on one screen, so when a QK/QX mismatch comes back as a denial, the specialist sees the original modifier pair next to the denial reason without switching systems.

-Medi's ERA review workflow surfaces held lines by dollar value, CARC code, and payer, which means anesthesia-specific denial patterns — time unit disputes, modifier mismatches, concurrency-related downcodes — appear as filterable categories rather than buried in a remittance PDF.
-The denial management workflow guide describes how the queue works in detail.
+ERA review surfaces held lines by dollar value, CARC code, and payer, so anesthesia denial patterns (time unit disputes, modifier mismatches, concurrency-related downcodes) become filterable categories instead of lines buried in a remittance PDF.
+The denial management workflow guide covers the queue in detail.

-On the payment side, Medi's ERA posting surfaces each line from the 835 with its CARC and group code, which lets the posting team distinguish between a CO-45 contractual adjustment (expected per the fee schedule) and a CO-4 modifier inconsistency (not expected, and actionable).
-For anesthesia clients, where a single claim can represent a meaningful dollar amount because of time units, distinguishing expected adjustments from actionable denials on the same remittance is daily work.
+On the payment side, ERA posting shows each 835 line with its CARC and group code, which lets the posting team separate a CO-45 contractual adjustment (expected per the fee schedule) from a CO-4 modifier inconsistency (not expected, and actionable).
+For anesthesia clients, where one claim can carry a meaningful dollar amount from time units, separating expected adjustments from actionable denials on the same remittance is daily work.

-What Medi does not do is auto-calculate time units from an anesthesia record, validate concurrency in real time during a case, or apply the ASA crosswalk from surgery CPT to anesthesia CPT automatically.
-Those functions require either a specialized anesthesia billing front-end or a manual pre-billing workflow where the billing team applies the formula before entering the claim.
-For billing companies managing high volumes of anesthesia clients, the pre-billing workflow is typically handled in the EHR or anesthesia information management system before the claim reaches Medi.
+What Medi does not do is auto-calculate time units from an anesthesia record, validate concurrency in real time during a case, or apply the ASA crosswalk from surgery CPT to anesthesia CPT.
+Those require either a specialized anesthesia front-end or a manual pre-billing step where the team applies the formula before entering the claim.
+At high anesthesia volume, that pre-billing step usually happens in the EHR or anesthesia information management system before the claim reaches Medi.

-The billing-company multi-practice operations guide describes how practice-scoped workflows, cross-practice queues, and payer enrollment are managed across a book.
+The multi-practice operations guide covers how practice-scoped workflows, cross-practice queues, and payer enrollment work across a book.
 The software evaluation guide covers the broader evaluation framework for billing companies at different stages.

 What should an anesthesia billing company verify in software?

-On the claim side: can the system accept anesthesia CPT codes from the 00100–01999 range and correctly handle the unit-based payment model rather than assuming a charge-per-procedure?
-Can modifier fields support all six anesthesia provider modifiers — AA, QK, QY, QX, QZ, QS — and can the practice configuration enforce which modifier pairs are valid for a given practice's care model?
+On the claim side: can the system accept anesthesia CPT codes from the 00100–01999 range and handle the unit-based payment model instead of assuming a charge per procedure?
+Do modifier fields support all six provider modifiers (AA, QK, QY, QX, QZ, QS), and can the practice configuration enforce which modifier pairs are valid for a given care model?

-On the ERA side: when an anesthesia claim comes back with a time-unit dispute or a modifier-pair denial, does the system surface the denial with enough context to act on it — the original modifier, the billed units, the allowed units, and the CARC — without requiring the specialist to open a separate remittance file?
-Can the billing company filter all anesthesia-related denials across multiple clients in a single queue?
+On the ERA side: when a claim comes back with a time-unit dispute or a modifier-pair denial, does the system surface enough context to act on it (the original modifier, the billed units, the allowed units, and the CARC) without opening a separate remittance file?
+Can you filter all anesthesia-related denials across multiple clients in one queue?

-On the reporting side: can the billing company see unit-level A/R aging across the anesthesia book — not just dollar aging, but whether the open amounts trace back to time-unit disputes, modifier issues, or eligibility problems?
-That level of pattern visibility is what allows a billing company to identify whether a particular CRNA group has a systematic documentation gap versus a payer-specific adjudication problem.
+On the reporting side: can you see unit-level A/R aging across the anesthesia book, not just dollar aging, but whether open amounts trace to time-unit disputes, modifier issues, or eligibility problems?
+That visibility is what tells you whether a CRNA group has a systematic documentation gap or a payer-specific adjudication problem.

-On payer enrollment: does the system track CRNA credentials and enrollment status separately from physician enrollment?
-CRNAs bill independently under QZ and jointly under QX, and their enrollment status with each payer is a separate credentialing track from the anesthesiologist's.
-A billing company that loses track of a CRNA's enrollment expiration will discover it in the form of a credentialing denial on a batch of claims, not a single case.
+On payer enrollment: does the system track CRNA credentials and enrollment separately from physician enrollment?
+CRNAs bill independently under QZ and jointly under QX, and their enrollment with each payer is a separate credentialing track from the anesthesiologist's.
+Lose track of a CRNA's enrollment expiration and you find out through a credentialing denial on a batch of claims, not a single case.

 When Medi is not the right fit

-Medi is a billing-company operating layer with general revenue cycle workflows.
-It is not a purpose-built anesthesia billing system.
-A small number of specialized platforms exist — built specifically for anesthesia groups or the billing companies that serve them — that handle the pre-billing workflow inside the product: parsing the anesthesia information management system feed, auto-calculating time units from documented start and stop times, applying the ASA crosswalk from surgery CPT to anesthesia code, flagging concurrency events in real time, and validating modifier pairs before the claim is submitted rather than after it is denied.
+Medi is a billing-company operating layer with general revenue cycle workflows, not a purpose-built anesthesia system.
+A small number of specialized platforms, built for anesthesia groups or the billing companies that serve them, handle the pre-billing workflow inside the product: parsing the anesthesia information management system feed, auto-calculating time units from documented start and stop times, applying the ASA crosswalk from surgery CPT to anesthesia code, flagging concurrency events in real time, and validating modifier pairs before submission rather than after denial.

-For a billing company whose entire book is anesthesia groups, and whose volume justifies the implementation cost of a specialized system, those platforms may offer operational efficiency that a general billing-company layer cannot match.
-They carry higher per-practice cost and typically require integration work with each group's anesthesia information management system, but the workflow automation they provide for high-volume anesthesia billing can outperform a manual pre-billing process running in front of a general platform.
+For a billing company whose entire book is anesthesia groups, and whose volume justifies the implementation cost, those platforms can offer efficiency a general layer cannot match.
+They cost more per practice and usually require integration work with each group's anesthesia information management system, but at high anesthesia volume that automation can beat a manual pre-billing process running in front of a general platform.

-Medi's honest fit is a billing company that manages anesthesia practices as part of a mixed specialty book — primary care, orthopedics, gastroenterology, anesthesia, behavioral health — and needs a single operating layer that handles all of them consistently.
-If anesthesia represents the entire book, the evaluation should include at least one purpose-built anesthesia billing platform alongside Medi in a direct comparison.
+Medi's honest fit is a billing company that manages anesthesia as part of a mixed specialty book (primary care, orthopedics, gastroenterology, anesthesia, behavioral health) and wants one operating layer that handles all of them consistently.
+If anesthesia is the entire book, put at least one purpose-built anesthesia platform alongside Medi in a direct comparison.

-A demo or the pricing page can help clarify whether Medi's current feature set matches what an anesthesia-focused billing company needs, before committing to an evaluation.
+A demo or the pricing page can clarify whether Medi's current feature set fits an anesthesia-focused billing company before you commit to an evaluation.

 Frequently asked questions